skanti/Scan2CAD/README.md

 1. Centered crops of the scan
 2. Heatmaps on the CAD (= correspondence to the scan)
-3. Scale (for the CAD)
+3. Scale (x,y,z) for the CAD
-4. Match (indicates whether both inputs match semantically)
+4. Match (0/1) indicates whether both inputs match semantically

 The generated data totals to approximately `500GB`.
 Here is an example of the data generation (see in `./Assets/training-data/scan-centers-sample/` and `./Assets/training-data/CAD-heatmaps-sample/`)